Get Your Free 8 Steps to CRNA Road Map Guide

 I remember thinking, “I don’t know if I’ll ever be able to do that by myself.”
 What I did is I put myself in those positions, such as working in a critical care unit to be exposed to these critical situations where I watched nurses do this in the ICU as a nurse’s aide.
 I saw them come to the bedside when the patient coded or hemorrhaged out like a GI bleed.
 For example, I watched these nurses as a nurse’s aide, do these life-saving maneuvers as a nurse and then I became that as a nurse.
 I got experience doing that as a nurse.

-Get The Exposure
+Get Exposure to Nurse Anesthetists

 When I first watched as a nursing student, the CRNA did a lot of these things- I remember thinking, “I don’t know if I’ll ever be able to do that.”
 If I put myself in a situation where I’m going to be uncomfortable, I will learn, and they had to do it that same way.
 They didn’t start off knowing how to do all these things.
 We’re not born knowing how to provide someone an airway or what drugs to mix up and how to dose them.
 We have to learn all those things.
 You are as capable of learning all those things as I a, as anyone else is.
 Give yourself that chance.
 Don’t talk negatively to yourself.
 That is going to be your biggest hindrance in life.
 You can be afraid.